haus-scholia/haus-scholia.github.io/charter/index.markdown

 ##Rules

-1. Be civil.
+1. Be civil and polite.
 You represent both yourself and the guild.
 2. Write intelligently.
 Roleplay as much as is possible.
 3. Representation is required when participating in guild events.
 4. Hateful or offensive language of any kind, in any situation, will not be tolerated.